-The Risk Framework outlines the governance processes, risk appetite, risk management accountabilities and operational resilience program and is available on Mirvac's website: www.mirvac.com/about/corporate-governance
+The Risk Framework outlines the governance processes, risk appetite, risk management accountabilities and operational resilience program and is available on Mirvac's website.

 The Board determines the overall risk appetite for the Group and has approved strategies, policies and practices to ensure that key risks are identified and managed within the approved risk appetite.